-arrow's anti-corruption policy
+arrow's anti-corruption policy and sexual harassment policy

 The purpose of the Anti-Corruption Policy is to support ethics of work which are characterised by a high personal and organisational integrity, both internally and in relation to partners and donors.
 ARROW receives funding from many different sources and donors, and we have a responsibility to administer this funding in a responsible manner.
 The regulations of ARROW make clear demands to prevent and fight corruption, and we will fulfil this responsibility by promoting transparency and democratic control within our own organisation and our partner organisations.